 - Fruit, in some markets the Amla fruit can be purchased

 One of the most used presentations are the Amla capsules to avoid the classic bitter taste of Amla; however, there are powdered presentations mixed with other plants that help improve the flavour.

-When purchasing an Amla-based product, you must verify that the proportion of the plant is the predominant one, so you will consume the adequate amount to appreciate all its benefits.
+When purchasing an Amla-based product, you must verify that the proportion of the plant is the predominant one, so you will consume an adequate amount to appreciate all its benefits.

 A: No, it is not a substitute for any medication.
-However, if consumed along, it can improve cholesterol levels.
+However, if consumed alone, it can improve cholesterol levels.

 A: Amla based products come in two forms orally consumable or for external use and both of these are generally considered safe in children.
 However, it should not be consumed or applied in excess to avoid discomfort.